tbrouns/paser/README.md

 [3] Oostenveld, Robert, et al. "FieldTrip: open source software for advanced analysis of MEG, EEG, and invasive electrophysiological data."
 Computational intelligence and neuroscience 2011 (2011): 1.

 [4] Siegle, Joshua Handman, et al. "Open Ephys: An open-source, plugin-based platform for multichannel electrophysiology."
 Journal of Neural Engineering (2017).

+[5] Schmitzer-Torbert, N., et al. "Quantitative measures of cluster quality for use in extracellular recordings."
+Neuroscience 131.1 (2005): 1-11.

+[6] Shan, K. Q., Lubenov, E. V., & Siapas, A. G. (2017).
+Model-based spike sorting with a mixture of drifting t-distributions. bioRxiv, 109850.

 ## To-do